granolocks/gabekoss.com/content/notes/linux/ubuntu-11_10_install.md

 ---
-title:
+title: Ubuntu 11.10 Setup Notes
 updated_at: 2013-11-07 06:55
 ---

-# Ubuntu 11.10 Setup Notes:

 Once you have an Ubuntu 11.10 ISO flashed on to a USB Stick and have gone through the GUI installer.